polymerdao/developer-hub/docs/learn/how-it-works/overview.md

 ## Sequencer Client

-Our flagship offering is the Sequencer Client, which reads rollup state directly from the rollups’ sequencer, aggregates it on Polymer Hub, and sends a single state update to the destination chain to account for all the rollups and transactions on them.
+Polymer Hub's flagship offering is the Sequencer Client, which reads rollup state directly from the rollups’ sequencer, aggregates it on Polymer Hub, and sends a single state update to the destination chain to account for all the rollups and transactions on them.

 ![image (32)](https://github.com/user-attachments/assets/16272602-3926-4d53-a9ca-93cf4b9d1072)